JohannCirio/tic-tac-toe/README.md

 # tic-tac-toe
-Tic Toe Toe Ruby Implementation for The Odin Project
+Tic Tac Toe Ruby implementation for The Odin Project